brianbronzini/brianbronzini/README.md

         </tr>
         <tr>
           <td>Encapsulation</td>
-          <td>Encapsulation is the packing of data and functions into one component (for example, a class) and then controlling access to that component to make a "blackbox" out of the object.
+          <td>Encapsulation is the packing of data and functions into one component (for example, a class) and then controlling access to that component to make a "black box" out of the object.
 Because of this, a user of that class only needs to know its interface (that is, the data and functions exposed outside the class), not the hidden implementation.</td>
           <td><a href="https://developer.mozilla.org/en-US/docs/Glossary/Encapsulation">MDN Article</a></td>
         </tr>
         <tr>
           <td>Memory Management</td>
-          <td>Low-level languages like C, have manual memory management primitives such as malloc() and free().
+          <td>Low-level languages, like C, have manual memory management primitives such as malloc() and free().
 In contrast, JavaScript automatically allocates memory when objects are created and frees it when they are not used anymore (garbage collection).
 This automaticity is a potential source of confusion: it can give developers the false impression that they don't need to worry about memory management.</td>
           <td><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management">MDN Article</a></td>
         </tr>
         <tr>
           <td>Security</td>
-          <td>The purpose of website security is to prevent the possibility of vulnerabilities from occuring in your code that can potentially be exploited by threat actors to access sensitive information.
+          <td>The purpose of website security is to prevent the possibility of vulnerabilities from occurring in your code that can potentially be exploited by threat actors to access sensitive information.
 The more formal definition of website security is the act/practice of protecting websites from unauthorized access, use, modification, destruction, or disruption.</td>
           <td><a href="https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Website_security">MDN Article</a></td>
         </tr>
         <tr>